Interpreting Swift and NuSTAR Observations of the Low-Luminosity Active Galactic Nucleus NGC 4278 with Radiatively Inefficient Accretion Flows and Implications for Neutrino Emission: Discussions

-It is interesting to ask whether the RIAF model explains very high-energy gamma rays from the RIAF.
+It is interesting to ask whether the RIAF model explains very high-energy gamma rays from LLAGNs.
 For the RIAF model to explain the LHAASO data, the source must be transparent to gamma rays in the 1-25 TeV energy range.
-These gamma rays primarily react with IR photons from the disk to produce electron-positron pairs.
+These gamma rays primarily interact with IR photons from the disk to produce electron-positron pairs.
 The optical depth for electron-positron pair production from the two-photon annihilation process is as follows \citep{Murase2022,Das_2024},